 The Robin Hood Half Marathon is one of the longest established and most popular city centre road events in the UK.
 It is also the largest charity fundraising event in the City raising over £320,000 for charity in 2019.

 The course itself is great for both seasoned runners and beginners alike – for beginners whose key objective is to complete the course, to more regular long-distance event runners, looking to beat their personal best time.
 It is a single lap 13.1 mile (21.1km) traffic-free course.
 The race starts and finishes in Victoria Embankment and is undulating so not all flat, there are a couple of inclines at the start of the route when your legs are more up for it (mile 2, 4 and 6).

-A pictureque route taking you along Victoria Embankment, River Trent, past Nottingham Castle, Robin Hood statue, The Park and Wollaton Park where you're bound to see a few Deer roaming.
-Finishing on Victoria Embankment Recreating ground next to the River Trent.
+A picturesque route taking you along Victoria Embankment, River Trent, past Nottingham Castle, Robin Hood statue, The Park and Wollaton Park where you're bound to see a few deer roaming.
+Finishing on Victoria Embankment Recreation ground next to the River Trent.
 You don’t have to raise money for charity, but we’re delighted that most of you do.
 If you have not already chosen a charity please choose one of our official race charities when you enter.